daniliantz/daniliantz/README.md

 🔭 I’m currently working on UI

-🌱 I’m currently learning backend
+🌱 I’m currently learning how to exit the Vim

 💬 Ask me about anything